GoogleCloudPlatform/keras-idiomatic-programmer/notebooks/README.md

 In this notebook, we use short training runs (warm-start) combined with the `psutil` module to see what our utilization will be when we do a full training run.
 Since we are only interested in utilization, we don't care what the accuracy is --we can just use a defacto (best guess) on hyperparameters.

 In my experience, I find the sweetspot for utilization on a single instance is 70%.
 That leaves enough compute power from background processes pre-empting the training and if training headless, to be able to ssh in and monitor the system.

+### Fun with ML in Production

+#### Topics

+This notebook demonstrates a compilation of techniques one might consider when training in a modern production environment.
+Covered are:

+  * Model Aggregation
+  * Adding Layers to Trained Models
+  * Auxilliary Classifiers (why not to use them)